Bay Bacteria Sampling

 Table adapted from Rhode Island Water Quality Regulations (250-RICR-150-05-1); see regulations for complete details.

-On April 13, twenty stations were sampled for fecal coliform bacteria in the Providence and Seekonk Rivers.
-Five of these stations were also sampled for enterococci bacteria.
-No precipitation was recorded at TF Green in the five days prior to sampling.
+On August 14th, 2024 twenty stations were sampled for fecal coliform bacteria in the Providence and Seekonk Rivers; five of these stations were also sampled for enterococci bacteria.
+In the five days prior to sampling, precipitation totaled 0.05 inches as recorded at TF Green.
+Overall, bacteria counts were lower in the Seekonk River and higher in the Providence River than during the previous sampling event.

-The geometric mean of fecal coliform results for all sites was 10 MPN/100 mL compared to 32 MPN/100 mL on March 29, 2023.
-Overall, bacteria counts were lower in both the Seekonk River and Providence River this week than during the previous sampling event on March 29.
-Fecal coliform counts were higher in the Seekonk River sites than in the Providence River sites (geometric means of 29 MPN/100 mL and 7 MPN/100 mL, respectively).
-The maximum count (430 MPN/100 mL) was measured at Point St. Bridge in the Providence River.
+Fecal coliform counts were higher in the Seekonk River sites than in the Providence River sites (geometric means of 95 MPN/100 mL and 38 MPN/100 mL, respectively).
+The maximum count (930 MPN/100 mL) was measured at Point St Bridge.

-Enterococci results had an overall geometric mean of 11 MPN/100 mL.
-Enterococci results ranged from non-detect at Phillipsdale Landing, South FP East, Gaspee Point, and Conimicut Point to 20 MPN/100 mL at the Point St. Bridge site.
+Enterococci results had an overall geometric mean of 14 MPN/100 mL.
+Enterococci counts ranged from <10 MPN/100 mL at Phillipsdale Landing, South FP East, Gaspee Point, and Conimicut Point to 121 MPN/100 mL at Point St Bridge.

 The table below lists the Rhode Island bacteria standards for primary contact and shellfishing established by the Rhode Island Department of Environmental Management (RIDEM).
 RIDEM defines primary contact as any recreational activities in which there is prolonged and intimate contact with water, involving considerable risk of ingesting water (e.g., swimming, diving, water skiing and surfing).
 Please note that the RIDEM bacteria standards are provided here for informational purposes only and are not intended to indicate official state compliance with primary contact or shellfishing standards.